Mans Shirt Draft

 Patterns And Samples.

 (053).
-I have been making top quality mens shirt patterns and samples as well as made to measure bespoke shirts for individual clients for forty years.
+We have been making top quality mens shirt patterns and samples as well as made to measure bespoke shirts for individual clients for forty years.

-My basic mans shirt draft does not include seams.
-I try to make the draft itself as simple and self expanatory as possible.
-It is based on my basic mans body block.
+Our basic mans shirt draft does not include seams.
+We try to make the draft itself as simple and self explanatory as possible, based on a basic mans body block.

 History Of Shirts.